EmanuelEvolute/nagios-snmp-py/README.md

 WARNING > CRITICAL >= 0

 Note that if CRITICAL is equal to 0, it will be impossible for any port to enter the critical list.
 ## Definitions
 PORTS are port numbers.
 From 1 to how many ports your switch/router has.
 Invalid ports will result in an exception.

 HOSTNAME is either an IP address or a domain.
 127.0.0.1, google.com, switch1.room.
 Invalid hostnames will result in a timeout.

-Above WARNING is the upper bitrate limit for port warning violation, at which point the port will be added to the warn list.
+--above WARNING is the upper bitrate limit for port warning violation, at which point the port will be added to the warn list.

-Above CRITICAL is the upper bitrate limit for port critical violation, at which point the port will be added to the critical list.
+--above CRITICAL is the upper bitrate limit for port critical violation, at which point the port will be added to the critical list.

-Below WARNING is the lower bitrate limit for port warning violation.
+--below WARNING is the lower bitrate limit for port warning violation, at which point the port will be added to the warn list.

-Below CRITICAL is the lower bitrate limit for port critical violation.
+--below CRITICAL is the lower bitrate limit for port critical violation, at which point the port will be added to the critical list.

 SECONDS is the amount of seconds the script will wait before probing again, allowing for some data to flow and give out an average for the span of time passed.
+The default and minimum are 1 second while the maximum 10 seconds.
+Any higher or lower will be truncated to those values.

+COMMUNITY is the "password" to connect to the host with.
+Default is "public".
+An invalid community will result in a timeout.
 # Output
 If the critical list has any entries, the critical list is printed.